Clinical Exercise: Femoral Vessel Exposure and Control (cut-down)

 The common femoral artery supplies the vast majority of blood to the lower extremities.
 Gaining control of the common femoral vessel will allow major blood loss from multiple or hidden vascular injury distal to that point to be managed.

-Control of peripheral blood vessels is typically achieved via vessel loops.
+Control of peripheral blood vessels is typically achieved via vessel loops, which are a fundamental tool of modern surgical approaches.
 Vascular clamps are sometimes used, but these need to be used carefully as excessive pressure closing the clamp will cause vessel wall damage.
 Vessel wall damage is less likely with the loop technique.

 There are a variety of vessel loop techniques with the most typical method uses umbilical tape (flattened string, for today we'll simulate this with regular string) looped twice around the vessel and pulled snug to occlude blood flow.